mdafcikova/luvcam/docs/source/index.rst

 Welcome to the LUVCam documentation!
 LUVCam is a package for planning science passes on LUVCam1 and 2.
 It relies on `NumPy <http://www.numpy.org/>`_ and `Ephem
 <https://rhodesmill.org/pyephem/>`_.
-- The ability to read from and write to an ordered sequence of files as if it was a single file.

 Installation
 ========